bennigraf/drumwriter/README.md

 # drumwriter

 Early draft of a text-only drum machine.
+Deployed with CircleCI to http://lab.bennigraf.de/drumwriter/

 ## Usage